NotAwesome2/Not-Awesome-Script/README.md

 5. Use `/pcompile ccs`
 6. Use `/pload ccs`

+## It failed to compile/there were errors!

+This plugin is usually more up-to-date than the latest MCGalaxy release.
+If you get an error, you probably need to build the MCGalaxy source code yourself or download latest build from [here](https://mcgala.xyz/nightlies).

 ## General usage

 Script files (.nas) should be placed in "scripts" folder, and "os" scripts (which can be automatically uploaded by players with /osus) are placed in "scripts/os" folder.